-I genuinely anticipate that you will have a greater understanding of the unique paths and processes that each artist takes to come at a finished result, as well as some insight into each of these unique voices.
+I genuinely expect that you will have a greater understanding of each artist’s unique paths and processes to come to a finished result and some insight into each of these unique voices.

-The psychology that goes into each of their planning and creative process, the messages they are trying to evoke, as well as the genuineness and openness they have of and with their gifts, and for their fans.
+The psychology goes into each of their planning and creative process, the messages they are trying to evoke, and the genuineness and openness they have with their gifts.

 They are a pleasure to get to know, and you will not regret getting to know their work.

-My hope is that you feel a greater sense of connection with them from understanding each of their processes and intentions.
+I hope you feel a greater sense of connection with them from understanding each of their processes and intentions.